Antenna Basics Back

 No, due to the end effect, the actual resonant length is shorter than the theoretical value.
 For a dipole, use an electrical length multiplied by a shortening factor of 0.95 to 0.98.
 The theoretical values from this tool are only reference values.

 If the VSWR is high (e.g., 2 or more), the antenna length may be deviating from the resonant frequency.
-Fine-tune the frequency or antenna length and recalculate until the VSWR approaches 1.
+Fine-tune frequency or length toward this model's minimum; a half-wave dipole on 50Ω feed bottoms out around VSWR≈1.46, not exactly 1.

 It is used to estimate the basic radio wave attenuation from the transmitting antenna to the receiving antenna.
 It is useful for link budget calculations and rough communication distance estimates, but in actual environments, the effects of reflections and obstacles must be considered separately.